viamrobotics/viam-rust-sdk/README.md

 Lastly you can run one of the examples by navigation to the examples folder and run `cargo run --bin test-dial`

 ## Usage
-Tu use the SDK and connect to an RDK server you will need to setup a couple of things.
+To use the SDK and connect to an RDK server you will need to setup a couple of things.

 ### Create a new project with Cargo
 Outside of the SDK repository simply run `cargo new my-robot` this will create a new project named my-robot as well as a couple of files